Shibayama Railway: History

-The Shibayama Railway company was founded on May 1, 1981.
-The company received an operating permit on June 24, 1988 to run a 2.0 km planned line between Seibijyō-Mae Station (Note: Placeholder name, later renamed to Shibayama-Chiyoda) and the Shibatetsu Narita Airport Station.
-(Note: Placeholder name, the station is now a part of Higashi-Narita Station) Initially, smaller train sets were planned to operate inside the line only.
-In 1990, due to demands from the residents, the company applied for a permit to use regular-sized trains; the permit was granted two days after application.
-In 1990, the Shibayama Railway company applied for a permit to operate through service to the Keisei Narita Station via Higashi-Narita, which the Shibatetsu Narita Airport Station was merged to.
-The application was approved in 1996.
+The Shibayama Railway Company was founded on May 1, 1981.
+The company received an operating permit on June 24, 1988, to operate a 2.0 km line between Shibayama-Chiyoda Station (Note: At that time it was given the provisional name Seibijyō-Mae Station.) and Higashi-Narita Station.
+(Note: At that time it was given the provisional name Shibatetsu Narita Airport Station.)
+Smaller trains were initially planned for operation on the line.
+In 1990, following requests from local residents who wanted the possibility of through services to Tokyo, the company applied for permission to operate standard-sized trains.
+The application was approved two days later.
+That year, the company also applied for permission to provide through service to Keisei Narita Station via Higashi-Narita Station, which was approved in 1996.